 There are a few handy features to look for in a savings account:

-- Auto-Deposits are the best way to create monthly “expenses” by automatically transferring funds from checking to savings each month without having to remember to move it.
+Auto-Deposits are the best way to grow savings is to create monthly “expenses” by automatically transferring funds from checking to savings each month without having to remember to move it.

 #3.
 Diversify Your Investments